 The two most common types of whiteners are bluing and fluorescing.

-To get your laundry whiter you should:
+To get your laundry whiter without additives, you should:

 - Allow laundry to agitate – Friction in the washing machine gets clothes clean.
 Allow laundry to freely move and they will get cleaner, don't over fill or stuff your washer.